 Enter your domestic worker's monthly salary and we'll show you exactly what both of you owe to the Unemployment Insurance Fund every month.

-UIF is calculated at 1% from the employer and 1% from the employee, capped at the monthly earnings threshold set by the Department of Labour.
-This tool is for guidance purposes — always verify current thresholds at uif.gov.za.
+UIF is calculated at 1% from the employer and 1% from the employee, capped at the monthly earnings threshold.
+Always verify current thresholds at uif.gov.za.

 Gross Monthly Salary